yhan/feedback/feedback_Lokad-AzureEventStore.md

 ## Read projection
 1. The result of projection is immutable.
    Concurrency is not managed at this level.
+1. An event can be projected with different ways(using different type of projections) to differnt type of `State`

 ## Underlying storage
 1. For retriving events, we provide the expected starting position to write, but also interestly with constraint of size of read events.
 By which we can support chunked read, avoiding GC gen_0 pressure.